 - Look for locations where you can drop off any household hazardous waste

-While recycling isn’t very efficient, that doesn’t mean we shouldn’t try to make it better.
+While recycling isn’t very efficient, that doesn’t mean we shouldn’t try to improve it.

 It saves energy, keeps materials out of landfills and incinerators, and we can make new products without using virgin materials.
 So we should try to do it properly.